Aerostructure Automated Assembly

 An aerospace customer wanted to introduce automation into the operation for present and future needs.
 The goal was to develop a standard platform using common programming that would also be flexible and scalable.

 Automation had not been widely used in the organization which, due to the highly regulated industry, requires intensive operator training and certification.
 However, the difficulty in recruiting, training, certifying and retaining employees was one of the drivers for automation.
-Quality control was another as over time, operators tended to rely on memory rather than follow the guidelines provided at assembly stations.
+Quality control was another as the repeatability and process control that vision guided robotic assembly provides is difficult to match with manual assemblers.

 The Automation Advantage